Prism-Network-io/prism-multi-reward-pool-contracts/AuditFeedback.md

 13. LPT-04 | Incremental Check Of Parameters and LPT-05 | Check Effect Interaction Pattern Violated: We leave it as it

 ** Important node: We removed Deflector contract, that mean we dont have any boost features for now, so there will be no boosted balance, no boosted supply, no prism and no discount tax level.

+Update April 29:
+1. in EccMultiRewardPool, the function exit() should not use modifier nonReentrant. -> Any reason why we should not use this modifier to prevent attack ?
+2. For finding “Wrong Way To Compound”: We removed that function already